northle/docs/site/docs/basics/responses.md

 ## File Downloads

-You can easly send files to the client using the `download` function:
+To send files to the client, use the `download` function returning a `DownloadResponse` instance:

 ```ts
 import { download } from '@northle/core';